otherland/christianity/content/the-shortest-books-in-the-bible-order-and-analysis-for-christian-readers-1722019839.md

 Category: the Books of the Bible/Books Of The Bible
 Slug: the-shortest-books-in-the-bible-order-and-analysis-for-christian-readers
 Tags: shortest books in the bible in order, books of the bible shortest to longest, what are the shortest books in the bible, shortest books in the bible, shortest book in the old testament, what is shortest book in bible, the shortest book in the bible, shortest old testament book, longest and shortest book in the bible, smallest books of the bible, what is shortest book in the bible, shortest book of the bible, shortest bible book, shortest book in bible, the books of the bible, books of the bible
+Description: The shortest books in the Bible are Obadiah Philemon 2 John 3 John and Jude terms of length Obadiah is the shortest book with only 21 verses while Philemon 2 John 3 John and Jude follow closely behind These books may be short in length but they contain powerful messages
 ---

 **The shortest books in the Bible are Obadiah, Philemon, 2 John, 3 John, and Jude.  terms of length, Obadiah is the shortest book with only 21 verses, while Philemon, 2 John, 3 John, and Jude follow closely behind.
 These books may be short in length, but they contain powerful messages and valuable teachings for Christians.**

 When we look at the order of the shortest books in the Bible, Obadiah comes first, followed by Philemon, then 2 John, 3 John, and finally Jude.
 Despite their brevity, each of these books offers unique insights and lessons that are relevant for believers today.